Rohan17rp/Chess-game-using-C/README.md

 B - Bishop
 Q - Queen
 K - King
+NOTE:- same denotions in lower_case apply for black

 EASE OF ACCESS:
 Use ctrl and '-' keys together to shrink the terminal screen for better View if the board is not completely visible